 With the summer months come sunshine, higher temperatures and for many, a relaxing getaway.
 According to AAA.com, an estimated 100 million Americans are planning to take a family vacation this year.
 Unfortunately, there have been numerous reports in the news of tourists falling ill or dying while on vacation, primarily in the Dominican Republic.
-According to the website of Las Vegas wrongful death lawyer, Jamie S. Cogburn, “…Wrongful death typically occurs out of a negligence-related incident that contributes to the death of another person.”
+According to a Los Angeles wrongful death attorney experienced in these types of claims, “Wrongful death is the most devastating possible outcome of someone else’s negligence.”
 As of July 2019, there have been 12 American tourists that have died in the Dominican Republic under suspicious circumstances, including the possible ingestion of fake alcohol.

 In the United States, counterfeit alcohol is rare due to a three-tiered regulatory system.
 This closed distribution model requires alcohol to come from a licensed manufacturer, which then goes to a licensed distributor, and finally ends up with a licensed retailer.
 Because of all of the red tape that surrounds alcohol distribution in America, it’s rare for a contaminated or adulterated product to reach the consumer.
 For many other countries, including the United Kingdom and the Dominican Republic, alcohol regulation is still a process that’s yet to be mastered.